Larysmith/aws-bootcamp-cruddur-2023/journal/week2.md

 6. Integrate Rollbar for Error Logging
 7. Trigger an error an observe an error with Rollbar
 8. Install WatchTower and write a custom logger to send application log data to CloudWatch Log group
-# HOMEWORK CHALLENGE
-1. Add custom instrumentation to Honeycomb to add more attributes eg. UserId, Add a custom span
-2. Run custom queries in Honeycomb and save them later eg. Latency by UserID, Recent Traces

 # Technical/To-Do Tasks

-### 1. INSTRUMENT OUR BACKEND FLASK APPLICATION TO USE OPEN TELEMETRY (OTEL) WITH HONEYCOMB.IO AS THE PROVIDER
+### 1. I INSTRUMENTED MY BACKEND FLASK APPLICATION TO USE OPEN TELEMETRY (OTEL) WITH HONEYCOMB.IO AS THE PROVIDER

 Step1: add the following files to our requirements.txt
 ```sh